How to Convert GSM to PT: A Gsm vs pt paper guide

 In the paper industry, common GSM ranges include:

-Grams per square meter (GSM) is essentially the metric equivalent of the point system, as it uses centimeters and meters for its primary measurement.
+Grams per square meter (GSM) belongs to the metric system and is essentially the metric equivalent of the point system, as it uses centimeters and meters for its primary measurement.

 Measuring paper thickness in PT using a micrometer